SriramGugulothu/CNN/part_b/README.md

   -- (**-- parameterName**) command to test with other values than default values can be used.
  **dl_assignment_2_partb.ipynb.**
   -- In place of parsers I have integrated with wandb parameters and ran the sweeps in ipynb file.
-  -- You use your wandb api key to visualize the accuracies aand losses in wandb.
+  -- You use your wandb api key to visualize the accuracies aand losses in wandb by running the sweeps.